davidmirror-ops/flyte-the-hard-way/docs/on-premises/microk8s/07-add-flyte-task-logs.md

   database:
   ...
 ```

-Dont forget to update your Flyte deployment and try executing a workflow!
+Don't forget to update your Flyte deployment and try executing a workflow!
 You should be able to see the configured Grafana entry on task level.

 ![](../../images/microk8s-flyte-task-logs.png)

 Finally after clicking the link you should be redirected to your Grafana deployment and see all the logs of your Flyte task.
 Congratulations!!

 ![](../../images/microk8s-grafana-task-logs.png)